Glitch0011/shady-components/README.md

 And that's it!

+Check the examples for idea's on what this tech can be used for.

 ## FAQ

 ### What does this work on?

 Currently this works with no other steps in Chrome.
-To make it work on other browsers requires a mix of steps involing translating it with `Babel.js` to a lower JS level and adding polyfills.
-An example of this can be found in the example `Polyfill Demo`
+To make it work on other browsers requires a mix of steps involving translating it with `Babel.js` to a lower JS level and adding polyfills.
+An example of this can be found in the example `Polyfill Demo`.

 ### Are there more examples?

-Sure, check out more examples here, with their representive code in the repo here.
+Sure, check out more examples here, with their code in the repo here.

 ### How on earth does it know where the HTML is?!